ZA

 - Record vehicle details and keep registration papers safe.

-- Avoid ‘sell first, settle later’ if estate authority is not clear — it can trigger disputes.
+- Avoid ‘sell first, settle later’ if estate authority is not clear.

 Bottom line: Control and documentation first; transfer second.
 Treat vehicles like cash-with-wheels during sensitive periods.